Fabbro03/rpi-rt-kernel/README.md

+# NOT PRODUCTION READY - I DON'T RECOMMEND TO USE THIS REPOS AND RELATIVES RELEASES

 # Introduction

 Raspbian lite with fully preemptive real-time kernel.
 This repo follows the official methodology to cross compile the kernel as explained here `https://www.raspberrypi.com/documentation/computers/linux_kernel.html`.